 - The WRAP will be administered by the Western Power Pool (WPP) and is the first regional reliability planning and compliance program in the history of the West.
 It will deliver a region-wide approach for assessing and addressing resource adequacy and provide an important step forward for reliability in the region.
 The tariff that implements the WRAP was filed with the Federal Energy Regulatory Commission (FERC) in August 2022.
 In December 2022, 11 utilities formally committed to moving forward with the WRAP, including PacifiCorp and Avista.

 The EIM dispatches resources across balancing areas to balance energy increasing regional coordination from energy generation and delivery in four main areas:

 - Automation Reduces costs for utility customers, an automated 5 minute dispatch to balance load and generation across multiple balancing area authorities is more efficient than manual dispatch.

 - Real-time view of transmission constraints, and dispatch of least cost generation resources to reduce and avoid congestion issues.

 - Enhanced reliability through broader visibility across grids and better planning and management of congestion across more of the region’s high-voltage transmission system.

 - Geographical diversity of loads and resources potentially reduces the quantity of reserves that are needed and provides the ability to dispatch the least cost available resources under control.

-- Training personnel on the new paradigm of the EIM using the ISO’s automated real-time market is essential, as is ensuring the proper configuration of data and communications systems and interfaces.
-Participation in the EIM is voluntary and entities may exit the EIM with no exit fees.
+- Training personnel on the new paradigm of the EIM, EDAM and other energy markets using the ISO/RTO’s automated real-time market is essential, as is ensuring the proper configuration of data and communications systems and interfaces.
+Participation in energy markets is voluntary and entities may exit with no exit fees.